Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 3. TPO waterproof membranes

-TPO (Thermoplastic Polyolefin) membranes is a single ply reflective membranes made from a blend of polypropylene and ethylene-propylene rubber.
+TPO (Thermoplastic Polyolefin) membranes are a single-ply reflective membrane made from a blend of polypropylene and ethylene-propylene rubber.
 TPO loose-laid membrane is resistant to UV and chemicals, energy efficient due to its reflective properties, and has heat-weldable seams.
 Therefore, it can be used in terraces, underground structures, and roofing, especially in environmentally friendly “cool roof” systems.

 TPO Waterproofing